jsturtevant/jsturtevant.github.io/_posts/2017-12-15-Running-Kubernetes-Minikube-on-Windows-10-with-WSL.md

   - wsl
 ---

 Sometimes you want to be able to deploy and develop applications locally with out having to spin up an entire cluster.
-Setting up Minikube on Windows 10 hasn't been the easiest thing to do but with the help of a colleague, [Noel Bundick](https://www.noelbundick.com/) and [GitHub issues](https://github.com/kubernetes/minikube/issues/2131), I got it working this week so this post is for me in the future when I can't remember how i did it.:-).
+Setting up Minikube on Windows 10 hasn't been the easiest thing to do but with the help of a colleague, [Noel Bundick](https://www.noelbundick.com/) and [GitHub issues](https://github.com/kubernetes/minikube/issues/2131), I got it working this week so this post is for me in the future when I can't remember how i did it :-).

 ## Install Minikube
 This part is pretty easy if you use [Chocolately](https://chocolatey.org/) (not using Chocolatly?
 [Check out why you should]({{ site.url }}/posts/Chocolatey-And-Boxstarter/)).
 Alternatively you can [download it and add it to your path](https://github.com/kubernetes/minikube/releases).